learnapollo/learnapollo/content/tutorial-react/react-01.md

 })
 ```

-If you signed up with GitHub and downloaded the example, we already inserted your individual GraphQL endpoint for the following exercises.
+If you signed up with GitHub and downloaded the example, we already took care of this step for the following exercises.

-### Connecting Apollo Client to our React Components
+### Connecting Apollo Client to our React components

 To allow our React components to issue GraphQL queries and mutations through the client we wrap them with the `ApolloProvider` component in `src/index.js `from the `react-apollo` package.
 Go ahead and update the call to `ReactDOM.render` in `src/index.js`: